Michael-Bocharov/js-tdd-workshop/README.md

 ###### Test cases:
  1. extract one email with highest position from list when list contains one item
  2. extract one email with highest position when list contains two item
+ 3. extract one email with highest position when list contains three item
- 3. extract two emails when three items
+ 4. extract two emails when three items
- 4. extract two email of employes with highest position when list contains items with same position
+ 5. extract two email of employes with highest position when list contains items with same position